Ultimate Origins

 Ultimate Origins is a comic book limited series published by Marvel Comics, released in June 2008.
 It falls under Marvel's Ultimate Marvel imprint.
 It is written by Brian Bendis and illustrated by Butch Guice.
 It is intended to be a chapter in the development of Ultimatum, a crossover event that begun in September 2008.

-Jeph Loeb has stated in an interview with Comic Book Resources: "What Ultimate Origin is going to do is sort of tell us how it all began. ...
+Jeph Loeb stated in an interview with Comic Book Resources: "What Ultimate Origin is going to do is sort of tell us how it all began. ...
 The Ultimate Universe isn't very old, so this isn't a cosmic story.
 You're not going to see the birth of a planet.
 What you'll see is how the superhero community was introduced into the human population.
 So you'll learn the importance of things like the Super Soldier program, which has been hinted at in Ultimate Spider-Man and Ultimates 1 and 2.
 Now, Brian is going to connect the dots."

 Plot summary

-The story opens with a scene from Ultimate Marvel Team-Up 3, where Spider-Man confronts a deranged Bruce Banner, who is agitated and tells Spider-Man "it's all connected".
-General Ross arrives, and despite Spider-Man's attempts to defuse the situation, Banner transforms into the Hulk and escapes.
+The story opens with a scene from Ultimate Marvel Team-Up 3, where Spider-Man confronts Bruce Banner, who is agitated and tells Spider-Man "it's all connected".
+Thunderbolt Ross arrives, and despite Spider-Man's attempts to defuse the situation, Banner transforms into the Hulk and escapes.

-We then cut to 1942, at the Battle of the Tenaru.
-An American "super-soldier", who is just a normal GI with a uniform that resembles the costume of Citizen V from Earth-616, rallies his men in the face of a Japanese attack.
-He is then killed in combat, with his blood staining the American flag.
-A photograph of this image is released around the world, and President Roosevelt demands a true super-soldier from his advisors, rather than a normal man in costume.